Best Marriage & Family Therapy (MFT) Degree Programs in Washington 2026

 Seattle, WA - Private 4-year - cityu.edu

-Master's - M.A. in Counseling
+Master's - M.A. in Counseling (Marriage, Couple, and Family Counseling)

-Concentration: Marriage, Couple, and Family Counseling - Online & Campus Based - Visit Website
+Online & Campus Based - Visit Website

-• Culturally attuned therapeutic approach
+• Culturally attuned approach.

-• Ethically grounded curriculum
+• Ethically grounded curriculum.

-*U.S. Department of Education, National Center for Education Statistics, IPEDS 2023.
+*Data provided by: National Center for Education Statistics, IPEDS 2024 collection.

 Washington’s Quickest MFT Programs